hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

     $ module show <module_name>
     ```

-    to check which extensions are included in a module, if any.
+    to check which extensions are included in a module (if any).

 ### Deactivating a virtual environment